How To Choose A Surfskate (Sizing, Deck & Wheels)

 Wheel Size

 When figuring out the ideal wheel size, you’ll want to consider the height (diameter) and width (contact patch).
-Below is a visual representation of the diameter.
+Below is a visual representation.

 Wheel Edge Profile